 What is the Additional Buyer Stamp Duty (ABSD)?

 The ABSD is meant to tax private home buyers who are looking to purchase multiple properties under their name.
 It can be seen as a tax on the wealthy (who by right should be able to afford it) and give less reason to believe that property is meant to be an investment.

-Which clearly as spelled out above, Singapore is a safe heaven for all things property related.
+Which clearly as spelt out above, Singapore is a safe haven for all things property related.
 Well, this is definitely not the first time cooling measures have kicked in, but I believe that most property agents and people working in the financial mortgages sector were probably expecting this.

 What is the Loan-To-Value (LTV)?